radekw/bttrig/README.md

 # Bluetooth trigger
-Trigger action if bluetooth devices are in range.
+Trigger action when bluetooth devices are in range.

+Triggers can be URL's or commands.